A Mangaka's Weirdly Wonderful Workplace: Anime

 An anime television series adaptation was announced on January 18, 2024.
 It is produced by Voil and directed by Kaoru Suzuki, with Mio Inoue handling series composition, Kana Miyai designing the characters and Kei Haneoka and Hironori Doi composing the music.
-The series premiered on October 6, 2025, on AT-X and other networks.
-The opening theme song is "Zettai Shōsan!" (絶対称賛！) performed by HoneyWorks featuring HaKoniwalily, and the ending theme song is "Thankful" performed by Sizuk.
+The series aired from October 6 to December 29, 2025, on AT-X and other networks.
+The opening theme song is "Zettai Shōsan!" (絶対称賛！) by HoneyWorks featuring HaKoniwalily, and the ending theme song is "Thankful" performed by Sizuk.
 Crunchyroll is streaming the series.